felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 1. **Local Variables**:

    - Begin with a dollar sign (`$`), e.g., `$x`, `$note`, `$myvar`.
-   - Used within a specific scope — more on this later.
+   - Can only be used/accessed within a specific scope — more on this later.
-   - Automatically discarded/forgotten when the scope ends.

 2. **Global Variables**:
-   - Do not begin with a dollar sign, e.g., `X`, `Note`, `Myvar`.
+   - Do not begin with a dollar sign, e.g., `x`, `Note`, `Myvar`.
    - Available throughout the entire program, including other scripts.

 ### Example: